Igglybuff/awesome-piracy/readme.md

 - [Plexus](http://fusion.tvaddons.co/) Plexus is used in conjunction with Sparkle to play Ace Stream links.
 - [Pneumatic](https://forum.kodi.tv/showthread.php?tid=97657) Pneumatic is a NZB engine add-on for XBMC.
 It requires SABnzbd as backbone.
 - [Python-GoogleDrive-VideoStream](https://github.com/ddurdle/Python-GoogleDrive-VideoStream) The purpose of this plugin is to service content delivered in Google Drive plugin for KODI through any HTML5 client.
+- [Quasar](http://quasar.surge.sh) The purpose of this plugin is to search and  stream torrents in Kodi.
+- [Burst](http://burst.surge.sh) A torrent content provider to the Quasar plugin.

 ## Gaming
 - [/r/CrackWatch](https://reddit.com/r/CrackWatch/) :star2: New video game crack releases are posted here